Rendering Children in React

 Flexibility: 🧘♂️ 🧘♂️

 children prop to compose child elements is idiomatic in React.
 This approach is a bit more flexible because it allows the consumer to decide how to render the children.
 However, the result is a tight coupling between the component and its children.
-For the component to control its children, they must expose the necessary props.
+In order for the component to control its children, they must expose the necessary props.

 Here the component is saying: Give me the children and I’ll slot them in somewhere.
 Just make sure they expose the required props so I can set them.